 What Is a Good Employee Turnover Rate?

-While there are standard turnover rates, what makes a “good” rate depends on multiple factors, such as the economy and your specific industry.
-By examining the Bureau of Labor Statistics data from 2020 to 2023, you can gauge average employee turnover by year:
+While there are standard turnover rates, what makes a “good” rate depends on multiple factors, such as the economy your industry, and your company size.
+By examining the Bureau of Labor Statistics data from 2020 to 2023, you can gauge average employee turnover across industries by year:

 In 2020, turnover rates skyrocketed.
 The pandemic caused employees to quit, and many companies shifted to remote work.
 Turnover rates have been steadily decreasing ever since.
 You can use these broad averages as a benchmark, but the true average will vary by industry.